Old Banknote issues in Ireland

 Prior to 1824 only Private banks with six partners or less could issue paper money in Ireland, with the sole exception of the The Bank of Ireland which was established by Royal Charter on 10 May 1783, by a group of over 200 Irish businessmen, land owners and clergymen, to stimulate and regulate the Irish economy and to provide it with a stable banknote currency.
 It was somewhat like a modern central bank.
 However, Bank of Ireland focused almost entirely on Dublin.
 The rest of the country had to rely on the private banks, which tended to be too weak in capital and scope to allow the economy to prosper to any degree.

 The Irish Banking Acts, of 1821, 1824, and 1825 cleared the way for the formation of adequately capitalised Joint Stock banks in Ireland.
 All banks with headquarters outside of a 50 mile radius of Dublin had the right to issue banknotes under various rules and restrictions.
 Within the Dublin zone the Bank of Ireland retained a monopoly on note issue.
 By 1840 there were six Joint Stock Banks of note issue.
 The Agricultural and Commercial Bank, and its two descentants, had failed a few years previously

 The Bankers (Ireland) Act, 1845 made many reforems to the system.
 It precluded any newly formed banks from issuing banknotes.
-It also abolished the monopoly that the the Bank of Ireland had in the dublin zone, and it prohibited the issue of fractional denominated notesthus 30 shilling note denominations, one of the emost common in circulation, had to be withdrawn.
+It also abolished the monopoly that the the Bank of Ireland had in the Dublin zone, and it prohibited the issue of fractional denominated notesthus 30 Shilling note denominations, one of the most common in circulation, had to be withdrawn.